We have broad and deep expertise

 The FF EV fleet consist of 10 e-nv 200 Nissan electric vans.
 They are powered by 10 Magnum Cap 10 kW bi-directional charging stations and aggregated by Nuvve’s GIVe platform.

-The installation of 10 EVs has now successfully been operating for almost 4 years and logged around 230,000 EV hours of advanced grid services.
+The installation has now successfully been operating for almost 6 years and logged more than 350,000 EV hours of advanced grid services (118 hours per EV per week).

 INVENT – Intelligent Electric Vehicle Integration